This is the multi-page printable view of this section. Click here to print.

 OnExitStandbyFired when exiting standby mode.
 Resume your systems.

-ScriptCanvas Reflection
+ScriptCanvas Nodes

 NodeDescription

-TriggerNewGameStarts a new game with default save.
+TriggerNewGameStarts a new game with the default save name.

 TriggerContinueGameContinues from the most recent save.

-TriggerLoadGame(saveName)Loads a specific save file.
+TriggerLoadGame(saveName)Loads a specific save file by name.

 TriggerReturnToTitleReturns to the title stage.